Road State Inference via Channel State Information: Approach

 \subsection{\textbf{Denoising}}

-Internal state transitions (e.g. transmission strength changes, rate changes) in communication systems, electromagnetic interference, and thermal noise can be listed as the main source of the noise in CSI samples.
-The noises in the raw CSI samples should be wiped out to avoid unnecessary complexity in the learning models and improve the performance of the algorithms.
+Internal state transitions (e.g. transmission strength changes, rate changes) in communication systems, electromagnetic interference, and thermal noise can be listed as the main source of noise in CFR samples.
+The noises in the raw CFR samples should be wiped out to avoid unnecessary complexity in the learning models and improve the performance of the algorithms.
 Also, the signal strength variation over distances of the order of the carrier wavelength, due to constructive and destructive interference of multipath components, should be smoothed away to increase the performance of the approach.
-Since the signal fluctuation created by vehicular activities has low-frequency components, we can adopt a low-pass filter to eliminate the noise and multipath interference in the CSI samples.
+Since the signal fluctuation created by vehicular activities has low-frequency components, we can adopt a low-pass filter to eliminate the noise and multipath interference in CFR.

 The filter to be used should not introduce a large delay to capture the exact time of the events and not distort the signal characteristics.
 We contend that it is not convenient to utilize traditional filters (e.g., the Butterworth and Chebyshev filters).
 Specifically, IIR filters present an undesired phase shift (delay) into the filtered signal which varies with the frequency of the signal.
 This delay can be prevented only if the complete signal is known in advance by using zero-phase filtering techniques which is impossible in real-time measurements.
 They also soften the rising/falling edges appeared in the signals, which are critical for traffic inference.